amarakon/dfm/README.md

 Dmenu patch.)
 To select all the files, type `*`.
 To go to the home directory, type `~`.
 To go back a directory, type `..`.
 To go to the `/` directory, type `/`.

+### Backtrack

+A cool new feature I added is to quickly backtrack to any directory.
+This allows you to type a directory you passed in the prompt to return to it instead of constantly doing `..`.
+If you are in the `~/.local/src/amarakon/dfm` directory, you can type `.local` in the prompt and press `Return` to quickly backtrack to the `~/.local` directory.

 ## Dependencies